Licaon23/Mixed-effect-model-brain-genetic-trajectories/Readme.md

   This directory contains all R scripts used for data analysis and modeling.

 - **data/**
-  Contains the datasets required for analysis.
-The data files can be loaded by using relative paths with the `here` package.
+  This folder holds the datasets required for analysis.
+The data files can be loaded by using relative paths defined with the `here` package.

 - **results/**
-  This directory stores the output of the analysis, including model summaries, figures, and tables.
+  Contains the output of the analysis, including model summaries, figures and tables.

 - **.Rproj**
   The R project file (`Analisi.Rproj`) which can be opened directly in RStudio to set up the project environment.

 ## Setup Instructions

-Follow the steps below to set up the R project and run the scripts for analysis:
+Follow the steps to set up the R project and run the scripts:

 ### 1. Open the R project

-To begin, we advise the user download the project folder, place it in the desired directory and set up the project environment by opening directly in RStudio the file 'Analisi.Rproj'.
-This will ensure that all relative paths to data and directories are correctly defined.
-The 'here' package is used for path management in this project.
+Download the project folder and place it in your desired directory.
+Open the `Analisi.Rproj` file directly in RStudio.
+This will configure the project environment and set the correct relative paths for data and directories, ensuring everything works as expected.
+The `here` package will manage all paths in the project.

 ### 2. Install Dependencies

-After environment set up, make sure that all required libraries in this project are installed in your working station.
-Please refer to the 'libraries.R' file for a list of these required dependencies.
+Once the environment is set up, ensure that all required libraries are installed.
+You can find a list of these dependencies in the `libraries.R` file.

 ### 3. Run and explore individual scripts

-R scripts for this project are organized in three sequential steps:
+The analysis is organized into three sequential steps:

-- **1_importAndClean**: scripts in this directory process the raw data from the 'data/rawdata' directory, to obtain cleaned datasets stored in 'data/cleandata' ready for downstream analysis.
+- **1_importAndClean**:  these scripts process raw data from the `data/rawdata` folder, cleaning it and saving the cleaned datasets to `data/cleandata`, ready for downstream analysis.

-- **2_exploratory**: the aim of this set of scripts is to provide descriptive statistics and exploratory plots of the data, either of baseline characteristics and longitudinal data.
+- **2_exploratory**: this set of scripts provides descriptive statistics and exploratory visualizations for both baseline characteristics and longitudinal data.

-- **3_modeling**: main cross-sectional and longitudinal analysis to assess brain-genetic trajectories.
+- **3_modeling**: these scripts perform the main cross-sectional and longitudinal analyses to assess brain-genetic trajectories.

-Output for each analysis are saved in the respective directory from 'results/'.
+Results from each analysis step are saved in the corresponding subdirectories within `results/`.